ssnepenthe/metis/README.md

 # metis
-Easy custom post types, taxonomies and metaboxes in WordPress.
+A small framework for simplifying some common WordPress tasks.

 ## Usage
+Metis can help you to quickly register content types with custom meta boxes and add custom menus to the admin bar.

+### Content Types
-To create a new post type, hook in at `plugins_loaded` like so:
+To create a new post type:

 ```php
 use SSNepenthe\Metis\PostType;